mienaikoe/ziyu/Chapters/4-2-Chapter24.md

 "Sorry," I said hurriedly, and snapped out of my trance.

-We paddled until a sliver of the remaining light of Ara peeked through the horizon, then Pomri called for a break and we happily took our paddles into the boat.
+Our breaths were punctuated by gentle strokes of a two-sided paddle.
+With each one I could feel the boat inch ahead and new air fill my lungs.
+I sat behind, adding my effort and trying to keep up with Pomri, but her height and strength eclipsed my own.
+We paddled until a sliver of the remaining light of Ara peeked through the horizon, a signal for Pomri to call for a break.
+I happily took my paddles into the boat and caught my breath.

 "You ought to be stronger than me," she said to me, hardly winded, "kaln like you has unlimited energy."